Our guide to maintenance and care of teak doors

 To achieve good protection, the teak oil should contain a lot of oil, it is the oil that remains and protects the door when the solvent has evaporated.
 At the same time, too high a proportion of oil is not good either as the consistency becomes thicker and as a result it becomes harder to penetrate the wood of the door.

 A rule of thumb is that the teak oil should contain between 38 and 60% oil.
 This allows it to penetrate into the wood but does not require too many applications to achieve the effect you are looking for.
 The exact proportions depend on everything from the wood quality to the condition of the door.
 Talk to your paint merchant to get the right oil for your teak door.
-Links to “exterior doors” and “checklist before buying a new exterior door”.

 Glazed entrance doors and entrance doors with decorative mirrors

 Check regularly that the silicon seal between the glass and glass strip is intact.
-The silicone material is broken down by the weather and wind and allows water to penetrate into the structure and cause swelling and possibly colour loss.
+The silicone material is broken down by the weather and wind and allows water to penetrate into the structure and cause swelling and possibly color loss.
 Use silicone adapted for glass (available in building materials merchants) for maintenance.
 If the door leaf has a decorative mirror, make sure that the joint between the door leaf and the strip is intact.
 For maintenance needs, use a silicone-free, paintable construction joint.

-Leif Karlsson is a door builder and has worked at Bovalls Dörrbyggeri since 1969.
+Leif Karlsson is a door carpenter and has worked at Bovalls Dörrbyggeri since 1969.
 His hobbies are carpentry, local history and writing.
 Here he shares good tips and shows how to carry out thorough maintenance of a teak exterior door.